ericminio/tdd-ready-jasmine-node/README.md

 npm test
 ```

-You should see one test fail as an invitation to describe your first feature
+You should see 1 test failing

+## Expect something

+Change [the failing test](https://github.com/ericminio/tdd-ready-jasmine-node/blob/master/app/features/feature.xxx/xxx.spec.js) to start your adventure

 ## Run the app